What is the Process for Complying with the Strata Building Bond and Inspections Scheme?

 - Between 18 to 21 months after building work is finished the developer needs to rectify any identified defects (rectify defective building work).

-- Between 21 to 24 months after finishing the building work the final inspection is done and final report provided (final inspection and report).
+- Between 21 to 24 months after finishing the building work the final inspection is done and the final report provided (final inspection and report).

 - If any defects are identified (remain not rectified), the cost to rectify the defective building work must be determined (determining the cost to rectify defective building work).